 \section{Summary}

-We created the VAC of physical properties (including stellar masses, SFRs, rest-framed magnitudes, and AGN features) for DESI EDR galaxies.
-Here, we briefly summarize the VAC: \begin{itemize} \item The catalog includes almost 1.3 million galaxies with optical and NIR photometry ({\it grz}) complemented by WISE ({\it W14}) information spanning over a wide redshift range ($\rm 0.001 \le z \le 5.968$; for details about data see Sec.~\ref{sec:data}). \item The physical properties are derived with the {\tt CIGALE} SED fitting code (\citealt{Boquien2019}) including AGN templates from~\citealt{Fritz2006} (see Sec.~\ref{sec:cigale} and Tab.~\ref{tab:SEDParameters} for details about the SED fitting prescription and Table~\ref{tab:StMassComparison},~\ref{tab:SFRComparison} for the degree to which our estimates depends on our model assumption). \item Several quality flags, including the quality of the fit expressed by $\chireduced$ or the {PDF} of the derived properties, or the {\tt SNR} of available photometry, among others, allow the users to adapt the sample to their scientific goals (see Sec.~\ref{sec:CleaningVAC}). \item We identify red and blue {\tt BGS} galaxies based on the UVJ diagram (\citealt{Whitaker2012}) and revise their location on the star formation main sequence (see Sec.~\ref{sec:MainSequence}). \item We evaluate the bias and deviations introduced by several model parameters including SSP, SFH, and dust choice among others on stellar mass (see Sec.~\ref{sec:DependenceofPhysProp} and Tab.~\ref{tab:StMassComparison}) and SFR (see Sec.~\ref{sec:sec:SFRSpectra} and Tab.~\ref{tab:SFRComparison}). \item We find very good agreement with {\tt COSMOS} and other VACs that are BC03-based.
-The relatively good agreement with the {\tt SDSS(Firefly)} VAC which is obtained by fitting spectra and not photometry and using another model prescription (SSP, SFH, metallicities) showcases the excellent agreement of the stellar mass estimates with other VACs (see Sec.~\ref{sec:comparion} and Tab.~\ref{tab:CatalogsComparioson}). \end{itemize}
+We created the VAC of physical properties (including stellar masses, SFRs, rest-frame magnitudes, and AGN features) for DESI EDR galaxies.
+Here, we briefly summarize the VAC: \begin{itemize} \item The catalog includes almost 1.3 million galaxies with optical and NIR photometry ({\it grz}) supplemented with WISE ({\it W14}) information spanning a broad redshift range ($\rm 0.001 \le z \le 5.968$; for details, see Sect.~\ref{sec:data}). \item The physical properties are derived with the {\tt CIGALE} SED fitting code (\citealt{Boquien2019}) including AGN templates from~\citealt{Fritz2006} (see Sect.~\ref{sec:cigale} and Table~\ref{tab:SEDParameters} for details on the SED fitting prescription).
+Tables~\ref{tab:StMassComparison} and~\ref{tab:SFRComparison} elaborate on the extent to which our estimates depend on our model assumptions. \item Several quality flags, such as the quality of the fit expressed by $\chireduced$, the {PDF} of the derived properties, or the {\tt S/N} of available photometry, would allow users to adapt the sample to specific scientific goals (see Sect.~\ref{sec:CleaningVAC}). \item We identified red and blue {\tt BGS} galaxies based on the UVJ diagram (\citealt{Whitaker2012}) and revised their location on the star-forming MS (see Sect.~\ref{sec:MainSequence}). \item We evaluated the bias and deviations introduced by several model parameters, including SSP, SFH, and dust choice, on stellar mass (see Sect.~\ref{sec:DependenceofPhysProp} and Table~\ref{tab:StMassComparison}) and SFR (see Sect.~\ref{sec:sec:SFRSpectra} and Table~\ref{tab:SFRComparison}). \item We found a very good agreement with {\tt COSMOS} and other VACs that are BC03-based.
+The relatively good agreement with the {\tt SDSS(Firefly)} VAC, which is obtained by fitting the spectra, rather than the photometry.
+Using another model prescription (SSP, SFH, metallicities, etc.) showcases the excellent agreement of the stellar mass estimates with other VACs (see Sect.~\ref{sec:comparion} and Table~\ref{tab:CatalogsComparioson}). \end{itemize}